Back to basics

 Make your body stand tall by keeping the weight evenly distributed over both feet.
 Keep your knees from locking by keeping them in a slightly bent or 'soft' state.
 Maintain your shoulders up and positioned back and keep a slight arch in the low back area.

-If you look at yourself standing sideways in front a mirror, an imaginary line dropped from straight down from your ears should go through the middle of the shoulders, continue to the hips and end up at the mid-portion of your feet.
+If you look at yourself standing sideways in front of a mirror, an imaginary line dropped from straight down from your ears should go through the middle of the shoulders, continue to the hips and end up at the mid-portion of your feet.

 Sitting down posture is similar in that your feet are flat on the floor, a lumbar support is behind your lower back for support and you do not lean forward to conduct your business while sitting.
 The imaginary line will go straight down through the middle of the shoulder to the hip joint and directly to the floor.
 Refer to the chart for percentages while sitting down.